sajjadpoores/js-dijkstra-shortest-path/README.md

 1. The first thing we are doing is to create a weighted directed graph from user input.

-- **A:** Every house, bridge, pier, market is considered as a node and the graph is created in `graph.js` file using `function createGraph(houses, markets, bridges, piers)` function.
+- **A:** Every house, bridge, pier, market is considered as a node and the graph is created in `graph.js` file using

+`function createGraph(houses, markets, bridges, piers)`

+function.

 - **B:** Weight of each edge is calculated using following formula:
 ```|(height1 - height2 + 1) * type|```
 where `type` is 2 for pedestrians and it is 1 for bicycle riders and `height1, height2` are the height of the two nodes belonging to this edge.

-2. for each house calculating the shortest path from it's node to all market nodes using Dijkstra algorithm.
+2. for each house we calculate the shortest path from its corresponding node to all market nodes using Dijkstra algorithm.

 **Dijkstra:** is a algorithm that finds the shortest path from all nodes to a certain node (called source).